 Children's books, the library's juvenile collection, are located on the second floor of Archer Library, directly outside of the Instructional Resource Center.
 In this collection, you will find fiction and non-fiction, picture books and novels, big books and book kits, award winning books, and even a few oversized books.
 Our collection is cataloged and shelved using Library of Congress call numbers.

 We have a new book area on the second floor featuring recent additions to the juvenile collection.
 New titles are added at the start of each term.
 Read the IRC News & Information blog to learn about recent collection additions.

-This chart, adapted from Cullinan and Galda's Literature and the Child, provides brief descriptions of several children and young adult literature genre's (Cullinan & Galda, p.
+This chart, adapted from Cullinan and Galda's Literature and the Child, provides brief descriptions of children and young adult literature genre's (Cullinan & Galda, 2002, p.
 8).
-When searching for children's books in the AU Library Catalog, records may include a number of these categories as subject "genre/form."
+When searching for children's books in the AU Library Catalog, you may notice categories identified as subject genre/form.